---minimum-length Nor-m N Throw away processed reads shorter than N bases.

-- --too-short-output FILE Instead of throwing away the reads that are too short according to -m, write them to FILE (in FASTA/FASTQ format). - --maximum-length N or -M N Throw away processed reads longer than N bases. - --too-long-output FILE Instead of throwing away the reads that are too long (according to -M), write them to FILE (in FASTA/FASTQ format). - --untrimmed-output FILE Write all reads without adapters to FILE (in FASTA/FASTQ format) instead of writing them to the regular output file. - --discard-trimmed Throw away reads in which an adapter was found. - --discard-untrimmed Throw away reads in which no adapter was found.
+- --minimum-length LENGTH or -m LENGTH Discard processed reads that are shorter than LENGTH.
+Reads that are too short even before adapter removal are also discarded.
+Without this option, reads that have a length of zero (empty reads) are kept in the output. - --too-short-output FILE Instead of discarding the reads that are too short according to -m, write them to FILE (in FASTA/FASTQ format). - --maximum-length LENGTH or -M LENGTH Discard processed reads that are longer than LENGTH.
+Reads that are too long even before adapter removal are also discarded. - --too-long-output FILE Instead of discarding reads that are too long (according to -M), write them to FILE (in FASTA/FASTQ format). - --untrimmed-output FILE Write all reads without adapters to FILE (in FASTA/FASTQ format) instead of writing them to the regular output file. - --discard-trimmed Discard reads in which an adapter was found. - --discard-untrimmed Discard reads in which no adapter was found.
 This has the same effect as specifying --untrimmed-output /dev/null.